R-Lok/2800-202410-BBY26/README.md

 ## Credits
-a labeled section provides an organized list of credits, references, and licenses (if you have any).
-This is where you include a list of all the websites that had helpful code you used in your app.
-Remember to provide credit where credit is due!
 * Easter Egg Confetti Animation - Jonathan Bell - https://codepen.io/jonathanbell/pen/OvYVYw
 * Easter Egg Gifs - Palworld
 * Easter Egg Music - Slow Jazz Cafe - https://www.youtube.com/watch?v=RelTcUFL8Yk&ab_channel=BGMchannel-Topic